Al Qaeda adds urgency to search for Syrian peace

 Sectors of the opposition want to force a U.S.- and Russian-backed settlement on both Assad and hardline groups like the Nusra Front, but Russia has first to be won over, a senior opposition source said.

-"There is a growing realization that a peaceful settlement has to be imposed on Assad and on the jihadists," the opposition source said.
+"There is a growing realisation that a peaceful settlement has to be imposed on Assad and on the jihadists," the opposition source said.

 In February, Syrian Foreign Minister Walid al-Moualem said in Moscow that Assad's government was ready for talks with rebels.
 But fighting intensified and rebels made gains particularly in Syria's east, which accounts for all the country's oil output and most of its grains production.